LordDemonos/Quarm.Guide/_posts/2024-05-15-everything-we-know-about-kunark.md

 - Added 4 additional Froglok Hunter / Forager standalone spawns to Trakanon's Teeth.
 - Added 4 additional Ancient Jarsath standalone spawns to Firiona Vie.
 - Book of Charm and Sacrifice is now a 5 second respawn.
 Additionally, it now appears in instances.
+- According to a sneaky rogue, the Book of Souls in hate is up every 5 seconds now.

 ## Instances and Quakes